xiph/rav1e/doc/RDO.md

 ![](tile_group.svg)

-The bitstream is composed of a hiearchy of units, and rav1e's RDO loops are structured in the same way.
+The bitstream is composed of a hierarchy of units, and rav1e's RDO loops are structured in the same way.
 After computing some lookahead information, rav1e's first task is to split the frame into tiles (sometimes just one).
 These are processed completely independently, and usually in parallel.

 The next split is into superblocks, which are currently always 64x64 pixels in the luma plane. rav1e processes superblocks serially, one at a time.
 Although choices made in a superblock affect later superblocks, rav1e will never revisit a superblock once it has determined the best way to code it - it writes it and continues on.